-- 1. Describe the increase in complexity at the microscopic level from simple molecules to life. - 2.
-What are the primary remaining problems in understanding the origin of life?
+1. Describe the increase in complexity at the microscopic level from simple molecules to life Consider a hydrogen atom in a water molecule in the ocean of the early Earth.
+Construct a plausible story about how it wound up in a protein in an early life form.

+2. What are the primary remaining problems in understanding the origin of life?